iotaledger/iota.rs/README.md

 ### Linux

-Install `cmake` and `openssl` with your distro's package manager or download from their websites and you should be ready to compile the crate.
+Install `cmake` and `openssl` with your distro's package manager or download from their websites.

 ## Using the library